umbertofattore/chiaracode.github.io/README.md

 			{
 				name : 'Victims', //Will appear in the data. title : {
-					media : {word : 'Mammals'}, //Name of the category presented in the task. css : {color:'#31b404','font-size':'1.8em'}, //Style of the category title. height : 4, //Height (because we need to know where to put the next item in the title) startStimulus : {
+					media : {word : 'Victims'}, //Name of the category presented in the task. css : {color:'#31b404','font-size':'1.8em'}, //Style of the category title. height : 4, //Height (because we need to know where to put the next item in the title) startStimulus : {